Skusakabe/Snakes-Game/README.md

 5/30/22: Made code to change weapons and put text on the button to do so.
 Made another projectile(very basic, larger version of the BasicShot) and created the demo branch.

 5/31/22: Made some new projectiles and some other changes.
 Also removed the height limit for projectiles so they don't despawn when they touch the ceiling.

+6/1/22: Made some more new projectiles and struggled a lot with getting homing shot to work well(it still didn't by the end of this day).

+6/2/22: Got homing shot working and added some new projectiles.